 Annapolis area residents can enjoy the beauty of the outdoors and the grace of nature at its many community parks and trails.
-With more than 30 parks and on more than 200 acres of park land, Annapolis is dedicated to the leisure interests of its residents.
+With more than 40 parks and on more than 200 acres of park land, Annapolis is dedicated to the leisure interests of its residents.
 The parks and trails have a positive influence of the quality of life in Annapolis.
-To learn more about how you can become a friend of the Annapolis City parks, please review our Friends of Parks

 • Park hours are sunrise to sunset.